PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 Stopping the game server should be possible by using `steamcmd` - however we never really got this to work.
 So instead we just use the Linux kill command to kill the process of the game server.

 To kill a process you need to know the Process ID (PID).
-You can find that out using the Linux command "top" and look for "srcds_linux".
+You can find that out using the Linux command "top" and look for the PID of the process "srcds_linux" (which should be at the very top).
 Then type

     kill -9 <pid>

-However the game server will (if not configured differently) restart automatically (with the original launch options).
+However (if not configured differently) the game server will restart immediately  automatically (with the original launch options).
+So this basically leads to a restart of the game server.

-If you do not want the game server to start automatically you also need to kill the "control process" which takes care of the restart.
+If you do not want the game server to restart automatically you also need to kill the control process which manages the game server's restart.
 For this use

      killall -9 srcds_Linux srcds_run

-Note: If you do not want the game server to be automatically started when rebooting the server you have to remove / comment out the line we added in the crontab (see "[Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %})").
+Note: If you do not want the game server to be automatically started when rebooting the server you have to remove / comment out the line we added in the crontab (see [Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %})).

 Starting the game server manually can be achieved by typing